Which surgery for laryngeal cancer?

 Some of these operations are major surgery.
 They are all done under general anaesthetic.
 So you will be asleep for the whole operation.
 How much of your larynx the surgeon takes away will depend on where the cancer is in the larynx.

-The surgeon can use surgical instruments through the endoscope to remove your cancer.
-Or they can use a type of laser to cut away the affected tissues.
+This operation is also called transoral laser microsurgery (TLM), or transoral resection of the larynx (TORL).
+Transoral means through the mouth.
+With this type of surgery you don't have a wound in your neck afterwards.
+When you are under general anaesthetic, the surgeon passes a rigid tube called an endoscope down your throat.
+They use a type of laser to cut away the affected tissues.
 A laser is an extremely fine and hot beam of light.
 It can cut through tissue in much the same way as a surgical knife (scalpel), but causes less bleeding.
+The laser is attached to a microscope which means the surgeon can see the tumour more clearly.

 You may have a partial laryngectomy for early laryngeal cancer.
 Or you may have it for cancer that has come back after earlier treatment (recurrent cancer).
 The surgeon makes a cut in your neck to remove the tumour.
 This is called an open partial laryngectomy.
 It is not a common operation in the UK now, because surgery through the mouth (endoscopic resection) is used more often.